Analysis of the $X(4475/4710)$, $X(4500/4700)$, $Z_{c}(4600)$, $Z_{\bar{c}\bar{s}}(4600)$ and related tetraquark states with the QCD sum rules: Introduction

-via introducing effective heavy quark masses ${\mathbb{M}}_Q$ to obtain the suitable energy scales of the QCD spectral densities for the hidden-charm (hidden-bottom) tetraquark states \cite{WangTetraquarkCTP,Wang-tetra-formula,Wang-Huang-NPA-2014}, which can magnify the ground state contributions substantially and improve convergence of the operator product expansion substantially.
+via introducing the effective heavy quark masses ${\mathbb{M}}_Q$ to obtain the suitable energy scales of the QCD spectral densities for the hidden-charm (hidden-bottom) tetraquark states \cite{WangTetraquarkCTP,Wang-tetra-formula,Wang-Huang-NPA-2014}.
+The formula can magnify the ground state contributions substantially and improve convergence of the operator product expansion substantially.
 If there exist valence $s$-quarks, we modify the energy scale formula,